HyperviewHQ/hyperview_docs/documentation/product/rack-security/index.md

 If the intended credentials do not exist, you can add them via *Manage Credentials → Add*.
 You may need to refresh the Control Operations page for the new credentials to appear in the dropdown list.

-Control credentials can also be added in bulk using a {ref}`bulk action<Bulk-actions-doc>` from Advanced Search, an "Assets by Type" grid or the information -> Assets grid.
+Control credentials can also be added in bulk using a {ref}`bulk action<bulk-actions-doc>` from Advanced Search, an "Assets by Type" grid or the Information -> Assets grid.

 ## Viewing a rack's security status